-13. The following may present themselves as candidates for honours in Part IB:

-(a) a student who has obtained honours in Part IA of the Tripos, in the year after so obtaining honours;
+- 13. The following may present themselves as candidates for honours in Part IB: - (a) a student who has obtained honours in Part IA of the Tripos, in the year after so obtaining honours;

-- (b) a student who has obtained honours in Part IA of the Modern and Medieval Languages Tripos, in the year next after so obtaining honours; - (c) a student who has obtained honours in another Honours Examination, in the year after so obtaining honours, provided that he or she has kept four terms and that nine complete terms have not passed after her or his first term of residence, and subject to the prior approval of the Faculty Board of Modern and Medieval Languages and Linguistics.

-14. The scheme of examination for Part IB shall be:
+- (b) a student who has obtained honours in Part IA of the Modern and Medieval Languages Tripos, in the year next after so obtaining honours; - (c) a student who has obtained honours in another Honours Examination, in the year after so obtaining honours, provided that they have kept four terms and that nine complete terms have not passed after their first term of residence, and subject to the prior approval of the Faculty Board of Modern and Medieval Languages and Linguistics. - 14.
+The scheme of examination for Part IB shall be: